-Google's Pixel Buds were one of the more ... under-the-radar announcements back at Google's October hardware launch event.
-What with the Pixel 2, Pixelbook, Home Mini, Home Max and new services, a pair of Bluetooth earbuds kind of got lost in the shuffle.
-But now the short-supplied wireless headphones are shipping, and we've had time to use them for ourselves.
+Google's Pixel Buds were one of the under-the-radar announcements back at Google's late-2017 launch event.
+With the Pixel 2, Pixelbook, Home Mini, Home Max and new services, a pair of Bluetooth earbuds kind of got lost in the shuffle.
+But with so many Android phones dropping the headphone jack, people are looking for a good pair of high-end Bluetooth headphones more often than ever — and now Google's in on the game.

 $159 is a lot to ask for a pair of seemingly simple wireless earbuds, so we're here to give you all of the information you need before you decide to pick them up for yourself.

-The design and fit of the Pixel Buds will only truly be familiar to those of us who had Google Glass with the optional earbud attachment.
-It's a very similar design, with a shallow hard plastic earbud and a bit of a cord that's used to form a loop to keep the bud in your ear.
-It's designed this way because the earbud itself doesn't have the typical soft rubber tip that goes deep in your ear.
+The Pixel Buds look different from any other earbuds out there.
+They have a shallow hard plastic earbud and a bit of a cord that's used to form a loop to keep the bud in your ear.
+The earbud itself doesn't have the typical soft rubber tip that goes deep in your ear, and that's actually a good thing.

 Easily the most comfortable wireless earbuds I've used.

-The core feature of this design is comfort — these are easily the most comfortable wireless "earbuds" I've ever placed in my ear.
-If it weren't for the cord dangling on the back of my neck, I would forget they're there — yes, they're THAT comfortable.
-Part of that is the super light weight of the buds, but also how they sit in your ear rather than jamming down inside.
-The cord loop is difficult to adjust and it takes a while to figure out the "right" fit in your ear (with awkward time spent in front of a mirror the first few times) but just like any other pair of earbuds you figure it out.
+The core feature of this design is comfort — these are easily the most comfortable earbuds I've ever placed in my ear.
+If it weren't for the cord dangling on the back of my neck, I would forget they're there — yes, they're that comfortable.
+Part of that is the super light weight of the buds, but also how they rest in your ear rather than jamming down inside.
+The cord loop is difficult to adjust at first, but you get used to it.

 On the other side of that coin, the Pixel Buds have almost no sound isolation.
-Because there's no rubber "tip" that goes into your ear to seal out the outside world, you still hear most everything around you.
-For someone riding a bike down a busy street that's probably a good thing, but if you're sitting in a cafe and want to concentrate it'll be annoying.
+Because there's nothing that goes into your ear to seal out the outside world, you still hear ambient sound.
+For someone riding a bike down a busy street that's probably a good thing, and it makes talking on the phone via the Pixel Buds easier, but if you're sitting in a cafe and want to concentrate it'll be an annoyance.

 Sound quality is surprisingly good

 These are headphones, after all, so the sound quality is important — and it's surprisingly good!
 Even with a general lack of sound isolation letting in lots of noise from your environment, you can get a good range of sound and even a little bit of bass out of these tiny buds.
-They get louder than I'd ever want for my hearing's sake, but that lack of noise isolation also means that there's a higher chance you'll be turning the volume up a bit higher — not great for your ears, or for the people sitting next to you on the train who probably don't care about your music choices.
+They get louder than I'd ever want for my hearing's sake, but that lack of noise isolation also means that there's a higher chance you'll be turning the volume up a bit higher.

 Are they as good as wired earbuds of the same size and cost?
 Nope.
 But they're definitely better than what I experienced with the Gear IconX 2018 earbuds and are on par with larger "neckbud" type headphones I've used in the past.
 That's pretty good for a relatively tiny pair of headphones, and will be good enough for most people — even if they don't necessarily give you amazing quality for the money.